abigailridley/abigailridley/README.md

 # Hi there, I'm Abigail! 👋

 Welcome to my GitHub profile!
 I'm a full-stack developer with a focus on React, Next.js, and Python.
-I love building interactive, responsive web applications and experimenting with new tools and technologies. 🌟
+I love building interactive, responsive web applications and experimenting with new tools and technologies.
+I am on the precipice of launching my coding career and you can see my projects below. 🌟

 ---